periode/thesis/communications/ia/submission.md

 ### what that tells us today

-??? it's not so much language dependent as concept dependent: the list, the group, which together form a pattern, from the line to the surface
+??? it's not so much language dependent as concept independent: the list, the group, which together form a pattern, from the line to the surface

 ## bibliography